szafranski/RH-access_point/README.md

 <br/>

 Update raspberry - in terminal:<br/>
-(you have to have internet connetion)
+(you have to have internet connection)

 ________________